Our House System

 The House Office is the focal point for the House with the Student Support Assistant (SSA) available at all times during the school day to support the needs of students and parents within that House family.

-There are two Houses and all members of staff are a member of one of these Houses.
+There are three Houses and all members of staff are a member of one of these Houses.
 Each House has a Senior Tutor who manages and supports the Tutoring team.

 Pupils entering the Academy all enter one of the House’s tutor groups in each House, with approximately 18 students in each; these tutor groups are vertical, with a cross-section of students from years 7 – 11.
 The tutor’s role is to support and guide students, along with their parents, to achieve their best academically and develop as individuals.
 Each House tutorial team is led by a Senior Tutor who is:

 - Responsible for the quality of guidance and support provided by tutors within the House

 - Accountable for promoting the personal, academic and wider achievement of students within the House.